Vegetable Seeds to Start Indoors

 Pumpkin

-If you live in a warm area pumpkin seeds can be sown directly outside.
-If you live in a part of the country where there is still a danger of frost in late April or early May then start pumpkin seeds indoors 3-4 weeks before the last frost, with an indoor temperature between 66° to 85°F. Pumpkins take anywhere from 85-130 days to grow from a seed to full maturity.
-I always have better luck getting usable mature pumpkins when I start them indoors.
+If you live in a warm area, pumpkin seeds can be sown directly outside.
+If you live in a part of the country where there is still a danger of frost in late April or early May, then start pumpkin seeds indoors 3-4 weeks before the last expected frost date, with an indoor temperature between 66°F to 85°F. Pumpkins take anywhere from 85-130 days to grow from a seed to full maturity.
+I always have better luck getting usable, mature pumpkins when I start them indoors.
 Plant pumpkin seeds in large containers so they don’t get root-bound.

 Squash & Zucchini